-Relevant Exchange Rate, for the purposes of the definitions of "Adjusted Aggregate Cover Pool Balance", "Contractual Adjusted Aggregate Cover Pool Balance", "Mortgaged Property Value", "Outstanding Principal Balance" and "Nominal Value", means the equivalent in Czech Koruna determined by the Issuer at (i) the rate available from the Czech National Bank or any successor source for the conversion of the relevant currency or currencies into Czech Koruna on the Business Day before the relevant determination or, (ii) if no such direct exchange rate of the relevant currency or currencies (as available from the relevant central bank) to the U.S. dollar or the EUR and subsequently converting such amount in U.S. dollars or EUR pursuant to the valid U.S. dollar or EUR exchange rate to the Czech Koruna (as available from the Czech National Bank) on the Business Day before the relevant determination.
+Relevant Exchange Rate, for the purposes of the definitions of "Adjusted Aggregate Cover Pool Balance", "Contractual Adjusted Aggregate Cover Pool Balance", "Mortgaged Property Value", "Outstanding Principal Balance" and "Nominal Value", means the equivalent in Czech Koruna determined by the Issuer at (i) the rate available from the Czech National Bank or any successor source for the conversion of the relevant currency or currencies into Czech Koruna on the Business Day before the relevant determination or, (ii) if no such direct exchange rate of the relevant currency or currencies to the Czech Koruna is available, by using the exchange rate of the relevant currency or currencies (as available from the relevant central bank) to the U.S. dollar or the EUR and subsequently converting such amount in U.S. dollars or EUR pursuant to the valid U.S. dollar or EUR exchange rate to the Czech Koruna (as available from the Czech National Bank) on the Business Day before the relevant determination.